asyncapi/website/pages/docs/tutorials/websocket/websocket-request-reply.md

                   description: User ID who performed this event
                 reaction:
                   type: string
-                  description: The only reaction that we need is a heart emoji
+                  description: The only reaction that you need is a heart emoji
-                  const: heart
                 item_user:
                   type: string
-                  description: >-
+                  description: |
                     User ID that created the original item that has been reacted to
                 item: